rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 * **Package installation**: the distribution vendor supplies **stable, supported** (but sometimes older) versions

-* **Installation from source**: which involves compilation of the software by the administrator, who can specify the options that interest him or her, thus optimizing the service.
-Since Apache has a modular architecture, it is generally not necessary to re-compile the apache software to add or remove additional functionalities (add or remove modules).
+* **Installation from source**: This involves the administrator compiling the software, who can specify the options that interest him or her, thus optimizing the service.
+Since Apache has a modular architecture, it is generally unnecessary to re-compile the Apache software to add or remove additional functionalities (add or remove modules).

 The package-based installation method is strongly recommended.
-Additional repositories are available to install more recent versions of apache on older distributions, but nobody will provide support in the event of problems.
+Additional repositories are available to install more recent versions of Apache on older distributions, but nobody will provide support in case of problems.

 On Enterprise Linux distributions, the `httpd` package provides the Apache server.

 In the future, you might have to install some extra modules.
 Here are some examples of modules and their roles:

-* **mod_access**: filters client access by host name, IP address or other characteristic
+* **mod_access**: filters client access by hostname, IP address, or other characteristic
 * **mod_alias**: enables the creation of aliases or virtual directories
 * **mod_auth**: authenticates clients
 * **mod_cgi**: executes CGI scripts